Huawei exec to accuse US of misleading Canada in extradition case - RFI

 The defense, according to court filings, will say that the crux of the US charges against Meng -- that she hid Huawei's relationship with former subsidiary Skycom in Iran from HSBC bank -- is false and lacks context.

-"Putting such a misleading and incomplete record before this court disqualifies it from continuing these proceedings," the document said.
+"Putting such a misleading and incomplete record before this court disqualifies it from continuing these proceedings," the documents said.

 The Chinese telecom giant's chief financial officer was arrested on a US warrant in December 2018 during a stopover in Vancouver.